-Here are some tips for being a safer rider and avoiding a possible lawsuit due to negligent riding on the road.
+Here are some tips for being a safer rider to avoid lawsuits due to negligent riding on the road.

 Law-abiding riders will rarely find themselves in situations where they’ll be involved in a lawsuit as a result of negligent riding.
-Following motorcycle traffic rules is a sure way of avoiding accidents and consequently, lawsuits.
+Following motorcycle traffic rules is a sure way to avoid lawsuits and accidents in general.

 Conversely, proving that a rider was negligent in a motorcycle accident requires a lawyer to determine the following elements:

 (1) That it was necessary by law that a rider exercises care when on the road